domchen/typescript-plus/README.md

 TypeScript is a language for application-scale JavaScript, For more information, please visit : [TypeScript](https://github.com/Microsoft/TypeScript).

 The typescript-plus compiler provides extra features to the original typescript compiler, such as accessors optimization, class reflection, conditional compilation and the most useful one : automatically reordering the source files by analyzing their dependencies in code.
+This compiler is integrated in the [Egret Engine](https://github.com/egret-labs/egret-core), and has been heavily used by it.

 This project will try to stay up to date with the new release of the original TypeScript project.